BabylonJS/BabylonNative/Documentation/DebugRenderedFrameMetal.md

 ![CaptureVertexShaderSource](Images/FrameCaptureiOS/CaptureVertexShaderSource.jpg)

-And it works the same for fragment shader:
+And it works the same for the fragment shader:

 ![CaptureFragmentUniforms](Images/FrameCaptureiOS/CaptureFragmentUniforms.jpg)